Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-There were prisoner of war camps all over Taiwan.
+There were POW prisoner of war camps all over Taiwan.

 画像

-From 1942, it housed British prisoners of war and other detainees, with over 1,000 people at its peak.
+From 1942, it housed POWs from Allied Nations and other detainees, with over 1,000 people at its peak.
 Some were forced to work in the mines, and some even died.
 It is now a well-maintained memorial park.

 画像

-A total of 4,300 Allied prisoners of war died in internment camps across Taiwan due to starvation, disease, and violence.
+A total of 4,300 Allied prisoners of war were held in POW camps across Taiwan, and approximately 10% of them died due to starvation, disease, and violence.
 This park is particularly impressive among the war relics remaining in Taiwan.
-I was told that this park reflects the racial resentment felt by the victorious Western nations, who were discriminated against and enslaved by Asians.
+I was told that this park reflects the racial resentment felt by the victorious Western nations, who were discriminated against and enslaved by Asians.画像

 From Jiufen, we head down the mountain to Keelung.